LuceCompany/DroidBox-module/README.md

 Ubuntu based system have build binder_linux in the kernel located kernel/drivers/android/`**` This repository will check if our system has ashmen and binder kernel built in.
 # Install Instruction
-Check install `dkms` and linux-headers on your system.
+Check install `dkms` and linux-headers in your system.
 ```sh
 $ sudo apt list --installed | grep dkms
 $ sudo apt list --installed | grep linux-headers